ipfyx/signal-backup/README.md

 ```

 ```
-python3 signal_save.py --db out/signal_backup.db --attachment out/attachment/ -cn 'Conversation Name 1' "Conversation Name 2" -y 'Your Name' --o output_directory
+python3 signal_backup.py --db out/signal_backup.db --attachment out/attachment/ -cn 'Conversation Name 1' "Conversation Name 2" -y 'Your Name' --o output_directory
 ```

 # Basic usage
-Signal_save requests sms and mms in the database, their parts, their quotes etc. and format them in an html page using bootstrap.
+Signal-backup requests sms and mms in the database, their parts, their quotes etc. and format them in an html page using bootstrap.
 The parts are then copied from the attachment directory to the attachment directory in each conversation saved.

 # Requirements
 None